-If you are breastfeeding put your baby to your breast or if you are bottle feeding offer your baby a bottle, this usually stops the bleeding quickly.
-If the bleeding does not stop within 15 minutes apply pressure to the wound with a piece of clean gauze or muslin for 10 minutes.
+- If you are breastfeeding, put your baby to your breast. - If you are bottle feeding, offer your baby a bottle.

+This usually stops the bleeding quickly.

+If the bleeding does not stop within 15 minutes, apply pressure to the wound with a piece of clean gauze or muslin for 10 minutes.
 Be careful not to hold under your baby's chin, as this can affect their breathing.

-In the rare event the bleeding continues after this, keep applying pressure and either drive to your nearest Emergency Department or call 999 and ask for an ambulance.
+In the rare event the bleeding continues after 10 minutes, keep applying pressure and drive to your nearest Emergency Department or call 999 and ask for an ambulance.